Garhwal kingdom: Accession to India

 Manabendra Shah was the last Maharaja of Tehri Garhwal before the princely state joined the newly independent India in 1947.
 He succeeded to the throne when his father Narendra Shah abdicated throne (on health grounds) on 26 May 1946.
-Manabendra Shah known as 'Bolanda Badri' (living incarnation of Lord Vishnu) was the 60st guardian of the temple of Badrinath in Garhwal.
+Manabendra Shah known as 'Bolanda Badri' (living incarnation of Lord Vishnu) was the 60th guardian of the temple of Badrinath in Garhwal.
 After serving on the Burma Front during the Second World War and retiring as a Lieutenant Colonel from the British Indian Army, Manabendra Shah ruled the 4,800-square mile only Tehri Garhwal State from 1946 until 1949, but was proud of having been one of the first to sign the Instrument of Accession, which he had helped to negotiate, with the Government of India.
 After the independence of India, he was a long-serving member of the Parliament of India, first as an Indian National Congress MP and later as a Bharatiya Janata Party MP.
 He represented Tehri Garhwal constituency eight times in the Lok Sabha.
 Manabendra Shah also served as Indian ambassador to Ireland from 1980 to 1983.

 His son Manujendra Shah campaigned unsuccessfully to succeed to his father's Lok Sabha seat representing the Bharatiya Janata Party (BJP) in 2007.
 Manujendra Shah's wife, Mala Rajya Laxmi Shah, is the current BJP MP from Tehri Garhwal.
 In 2017, she and her husband, Manujendra Shah, passed on the royal baton to their daughter, Kshirja Kumari Devi in a ceremony on Vasant Panchami at the Ananda Palace in Narendranagar to anoint her as heir to the titular royal legacy.

+52 garh of Garhwal

+The term Garh means fort in Hindi.
+The region of Garhwal derives its name from the 52 forts (Garhs) that existed during medieval times.
+These forts were ruled by local chieftains, clans, and small principalities.
+In the 14th century, Raja Ajay Pal of the Parmar dynasty unified these scattered principalities into a single kingdom, thus forming the Garhwal Kingdom.